I offer addiction therapy for

 Dieting doesn’t work.
 Only 3% of people who attempt any diet succeed (it makes sense – if dieting worked people who diet would be slim by now).
 Watch this video below which suggests a simple solution ie mindful eating to start with and seek professional help or eating disorders counsellor.
 Surveys suggest that 62% of people in the UK who suffer from Eating Disorders experience symptoms under the age of 16 (BEAT/PWC2016).

-I work as an addiction therapist in London, Chelsea & South Kensington.
-I work at University of the Arts London (UAL) and University College London (UCL).
+I work as an addiction therapist and counsellor in London, Chelsea & South Kensington, SW3.

 Call/text/Whatsapp me on 07737 745 684 or email me if you would like to know more.